Update 10/2/20: Sheet music for this song can be downloaded here.

 Given the urgency of the Psalm, I wrote a tune that comes in short, breathless bursts.
 The tight meter could have become trite, but there are lots of harmonic twists and turns to avoid that.
 The string arrangement on the recording (played by the St. Sinner Orchestra in one take into my laptop) creates a conversation with the melody that pushes the song forward.
-You can email me to get the string arrangement.
-You can download the piano version for free.
+You can find the string arrangement as well as the piano version at the link above.

 1. Listen to my prayer, O God, please hear:

 troubled thoughts rise from a heart of fear;